-Unlike the grief that occurs after the sudden death of a loved one, anticipatory grief gives the whole family the opportunity to prepare for the loss.
-To fully appreciate this remaining time with a loved one, Barlam urges family members to face the fact that they all will soon have to carry on without this person.
+Unlike the grief that strikes after the sudden death of a loved one, anticipatory grief gives the whole family the opportunity to prepare for the loss.
+To fully appreciate this remaining time with a terminally ill senior, Barlam urges family members to face the fact that they will soon have to carry on without this person.
 “While everyone’s grieving process is unique, shying away from the reality of the situation will only serve to make it worse,” he advises.

 Recognizing that an elderly loved one only has a certain amount of time left to live can open the door for important discussions regarding end-of-life care and preferred funeral arrangements.
 While these are not very merry topics, knowing that certain plans are in place can help put both the senior and their caregiver at ease.

 Accepting this reality can also encourage family members to communicate more freely with one another.
-Sharing stories, family history, and emotions, asking important questions of one another and growing closer is an excellent way to spend the holidays together.
+Although it is bittersweet, sharing stories, family history, and emotions, asking important questions of one another, and growing closer is an excellent way to spend the holidays together.

 Barlam suggests making the senior the focus of the holiday celebrations.
 Make sure that they are as involved in the festivities—decorating, cooking, etc.—as they want and are able to be.
 Let them tell stories, share recipes and engage with the family as much as possible.
 Adapt traditions and celebrations to ensure they can participate.